If you have asthmatic cats, asthmatic kids, have asthma yourself, or simply have a cat this article is for you.

 When discussing best home care for cats diagnosed with asthma (more appropriately called feline allergic bronchitis, or just FAB, in cats), I always recommend switching to a low/no-dust litter.
 This is because the dust from typical clay and other dusty litters can lead to irritation of the airway, triggering an asthma attack.
-Below are three different litters that I’ve found work best for most cats with FAB.
+Below are several litters that I’ve found work best for most cats with FAB.
 If you, your cat, or someone else in your household has asthma/FAB, I’d suggest discussing these litters with your veterinarian and seeing if they might be right for your situation.

 Please share a bit of information about your cat's food and litter box.